Lake Alice Hospital: Redress

 On 27 May 2024, a former child and adolescent patient of Lake Alice Hospital won a court appeal for ACC to cover injuries suffering during electro-shock therapy during the mid-1970s.

-On 30 October 2024, cabinet minister Erica Stanford confirmed that the New Zealand Government would address a parity issue in a NZ$6.5 million compensation settlement that it had reached with 95 Lake Alice survivors in 2001.
-Survivors received an average of NZ$41,000 in individual payments, with NZ$27,000 being deducted in legal fees for each claimant.
-Further claimants received an average of NZ$70,000 since the New Zealand Crown covered their legal costs.
+On 30 October 2024, cabinet minister Erica Stanford confirmed that the New Zealand Government would address a parity issue in a $6.5 million compensation settlement that it had reached with 95 Lake Alice survivors in 2001.
+Survivors received an average of $41,000 in individual payments, with $27,000 being deducted in legal fees for each claimant.
+Further claimants received an average of $70,000 since the New Zealand Crown covered their legal costs.
 However, these reimbursements would not be adjusted for inflation.

-Stanford announced on 18 December 2024 that the survivors of torture at Lake Alice Hospital would receive a payment of at least NZ$150,000, the government having set aside NZ$22.68 million for the redress scheme.
-Survivors would be able to opt for an expedited payment of NZ$150,000 or request an individual assessment from an independent arbitrator.
+Stanford announced on 18 December 2024 that the survivors of torture at Lake Alice Hospital would receive a payment of at least $150,000, the government having set aside $22.68 million for the redress scheme.
+Survivors would be able to opt for an expedited payment of $150,000 or request an individual assessment from an independent arbitrator.
 The minister said:

 "While it is not possible to right or compensate for the wrongs of the past, Cabinet has agreed to recognition to those remaining survivors for the torture they suffered in the care of the State.
 It also serves as an expression of our regret as to the many ways in which they were failed."

 In early May 2025, Lake Alice survivor Malcolm Richards filed a legal challenge at the Wellington High Court seeking a judicial review of the Government's redress framework.

+In late November 2025, a government report by independent arbiter Paul Davidson KC suggested that 37 Lake Alice abuse survivors, who chose to have their claims individually assessed, could be awarded $600,000 instead of the $150,000 payout offered by the New Zealand government.